Roshan3110/Delta-demo/README.md

 # Delta-demo
-This a demo for  Git &amp; Github class
+This a demo for  Git &amp; Github class.